rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ## Methods
 ### Evaluating Spatial Distribution of Wildfires
-To evaluate the spatial distribution of wildfires acros BC from May 1st to September 1st, 2021 a density map of wildfires over this time period will be created followed by point pattern analysis of the wildfire data.
+To evaluate the spatial distribution of wildfires acros BC using fire point data from from May 1st to September 1st, 2021, a density map of wildfires over this time period will be created followed by point pattern analysis of the wildfire data.

 #### Density Map
 The density map will be a raster dataset representation of points per unity area across the province.
 The desired outcome will show us the general spread of wildfire points as well as where they are concentrated in BC.